iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

         - Cons
             - To trace a selected message will be time consuming.
 4. Do we choose the alternative design to implement the selective-permanode?

-# TODO

-- Review people list and the expected deadline
-- Doodle opinion voting for the design to implement